-Books prepared to commemorate specific events, anniversaries, jubilees, etc. Commemorative books can celebrate parishes, individuals and agencies.
-Books usually contain a history of the parish or biography of the person, photographs, lists of parishioners and advertisements.
+Books prepared to commemorate specific events, anniversaries, jubilees, etc. Commemorative books can celebrate parishes, individuals, and agencies.
+Books usually contain a history of the parish or biography of the person, photographs, lists of parishioners, and advertisements.

-Records assigned this retention schedule have been reviewed by the Archives and Records Center and deemed to have enduring value.
+Records assigned this retention schedule have been reviewed by the Archives and Record Center and deemed to have enduring value.
 Records should be kept permanently.
-May be converted to another format by Archives and Records for long-term storage.
+May be converted to another format by the Archives for long-term storage.

-Homilies and Sermons 2012/11/34
+Homilies and Sermons

-Copies (edited or unedited) of homilies and sermons regardless of format (written or audio).
+Copies (edited or unedited) of homilies & sermons regardless of format (written or audio).

 Records assigned this retention schedule have been reviewed by the Archives and Records Center and deemed to have enduring value.
 Records should be kept permanently.
-May be converted to another format by Archives and Records for long-term storage.
+May be converted to another format by the Archives for long-term storage.

-Motion Picture Film 2012/11/35
+Motion Picture Film

 Motion picture film is seldom created or used any longer.
-Film should be submitted to Archives and Records for archival review.
+Film should be submitted to the Archives for archival review.
 Refer to the following record classification Administrative Records: Video Recordings for maintaining all other video media.
+Retention:

-Retain in agency, parish or school until administrative usefulness is complete, then transfer to Archives and Records for archival review.
+Retain in agency, parish, or school until administrative usefulness is complete, then transfer to Archives for archival review.
 Scripts or transcripts should be transferred with the motion picture film(s).